Something Good – Negro Kiss: Rediscovery

-Something Good's nitrate film negative was rediscovered at an estate sale in Louisiana by an archivist from the University of Southern California in 2017.
+A 20 second long negative of Something Good's nitrate film was rediscovered at an estate sale in Louisiana by an archivist from the University of Southern California in 2017.
 Reviewing the technical details of the film, thereby dating it with the film stock and perforation holes, catalogs and sales material, scholars at USC and the University of Chicago were able to identify the film's production history.
 The USC Hugh M. Hefner Moving Image Archive claims the copyright to the restored version of the film, which it published on Vimeo.

-A seconds longer version was rediscovered in the National Library of Norway in 2021, which includes the lead-up to the kisses.
+Four years later, in 2021, a 49-second film held in the National Library of Norway in Oslo was identified as an extended version of Something Good.
+At the time of its accession by the Library, it was misidentified and cataloged as a Lumière film.
 It is one of the oldest films in the National Library collection.

-This copy was included in a reel found in the town of Leksvik, and was housed in a barn until authorities said it posed a risk of fire.
+This copy was included in a reel found in Leksvik Municipality, and was housed in a barn until authorities said the films posed a risk of fire.
 Oral history suggests the film came to Norway when a Norwegian filmmaker wanted to assemble a projector in the early days of film and brought home film-reels from the US.
-It was at first misidentified in Oslo, where it was mistakenly catalogued as a Lumière film.
-News of the 2017 re-discovery in the United States caused the National Library to reexamine it and discover its provenance.
-Though scanned twice, the film still showed spots and malformations, but these films at the time were uncarefully produced, and those spots may always have been there.
-The film negative is deteriorating, held in the arctic facilities in the north of the country.
+News of the 2017 discovery in the United States caused the National Library of Norway to reexamine it and correct its provenance.

-Prior to the rediscovery, the film had little detail.
-It had circulated in the years it was made, often referenced along with racist films of the time.
+The film was listed in catalogs of lost films before its rediscovery, although details concerning the film, other than its title and director, were unknown.
+Since almost all surviving films from that time are overtly racist, it was usually just listed as a lost race film.